WHO Says Strike On Gaza Vaccination Centre Wounds Four Children - UrduPoint

 Geneva, (APP - UrduPoint / Pakistan Point News - 3rd Nov, 2024) The World Health Organization said four children were among six people wounded Saturday in a strike on a polio vaccination centre in northern Gaza.

-The military has been pounding northern Gaza for weeks in a major offensive it says is aimed at stopping Hamas militants from regrouping.

-UN agency chiefs have spoken of an "apocalyptic" situation in north Gaza as the area has been "denied basic aid and life-saving supplies".

-The WHO launched the second round of child polio vaccinations in northern Gaza on Saturday after Israeli bombing halted an earlier attempt.
+The WHO only restarted the second round of vaccinations in northern Gaza on Saturday after being forced to suspend them earlier because of Israeli bombardments.

-The vaccination drive began on September 1 with a successful first round, after the besieged Palestinian territory confirmed its first case of polio in 25 years.

-"A WHO team was at the site just before" Saturday's strike, Tedros said.
+WHO chief Tedros Adhanom Ghebreyesus said the health centre was "in an area where a humanitarian pause was agreed to allow vaccination to proceed" and the attack could off parents of children needing a second vaccine to be covered.

 Recent Stories